RACV Logo

 Day 14: Fitzroy Crossing / Broome

-This morning, join a Darlgunya Cultural Walk where a local Indigenous guide will greet you with a Smoking Ceremony and billy tea.
-Then, head out on a walk led by your guide through the remnants of the old postal settlement.
-Learn about the wild Fitzroy River – including its plants, wildlife and significance to local culture.
-After, you’ll return to Broome in the afternoon, where your trip comes to an end.
-If you’d like to extend your stay in Broome, just reach out to your booking agent.
+This morning, join the Darlgunya Cultural Walk, where your local indigenous guide will take you through the remnants of the old postal settlement and down to the Fitzroy Riverbanks.
+Learn about the wild Fitzroy River – about its plants, wildlife and the significance to the local culture.
+Enjoy lunch on the way, before returning to Broome this afternoon.
+When you arrive in Broome, your trip will come to an end.
+If you’d like to stay longer, just talk to your booking agent ahead of time.

 Enquire now